itsMoji/Instagram_SSL_Pinning/README.md

 [Watch tutorial video](https://youtu.be/gmYzlpy2Ii4)

 ### Usage (**It's important to do step by step**)

-1. Install Genymotion or your virtual device and start it.

-2. Download and install Instagram apk on your device.
+1. Download and install Instagram apk on your device.

-3. Open Instagram app (wait a few seconds) and close it.
+2. Open Instagram app (wait a few seconds) and close it.
   ***It's important to run Instagram app once, before start patching!***

-4. Download the patched file ([ARM](https://github.com/itsMoji/Instagram_SSL_Pinning/tree/master/arm) - [x86](https://github.com/itsMoji/Instagram_SSL_Pinning/tree/master/x86)) and push it to the device:
+3. Download the patched file ([ARM](https://github.com/itsMoji/Instagram_SSL_Pinning/tree/master/arm) - [x86](https://github.com/itsMoji/Instagram_SSL_Pinning/tree/master/x86)) and push it to the device:
   ARM: `adb push libliger.so /data/data/com.instagram.android/lib-superpack-zstd/libliger.so`
   x86: `adb push libliger.so /data/data/com.instagram.android/lib-zstd/libliger.so`

-5. Open Instagram app again (wait a few seconds) and close it.
+4. Open Instagram app again (wait a few seconds) and close it.

-6. Run Burp Suite with `/<JDK Installation path>/bin/java -jar burpsuite_community.jar` and setting up proxy on your Android device.
+5. Run Burp Suite with `/<JDK Installation path>/bin/java -jar burpsuite_community.jar` and setting up proxy on your Android device.
     ***You must set the proxy in this step***
     *You should [install Burp Suite certificate on your Android device](https://distributedcompute.com/2017/12/12/tech-note-installing-burp-certificate-on-android/)*

-7. That's it!
+6. That's it!
 Now open the Instagram app and intercept the requests in Burp Suite !

 ## Instagram Signature Key for ARM and x86

-* **v133.0.0.32.120:** `3ab43afe09a883498054ae3584340e4a27b900e4f296e411a8f98ecf6db2bbc4`
+* **v136.0.0.34.124:** `46024e8f31e295869a0e861eaed42cb1dd8454b55232d85f6c6764365079374b`

 ## Donations